40 Easy Ways to Help Prevent Type 2 Diabetes

 Just say no to bacon

-One study found that eating even small amounts of processed red meat each day (think one hot dog or sausage or two slices of bacon) increased diabetes risk by 51 percent.
+One study in the American Journal of Clinical Nutrition found that eating even small amounts of processed red meat each day (think one hot dog or sausage or two slices of bacon) increased diabetes risk by 51 percent.
 “Choose lean proteins such as fish and chicken instead of red and processed meats,” says Greene.
-Processed meats are high on the list of foods that cancer doctors never eat.
+Processed meats are high on the list of foods that cancer doctors try to avoid.

 Consider weight loss surgery